 Guccione's Geriatric Physical Therapy, 4th Edition

-- Comprehensive coverage of geriatric physical therapy prepares students to provide thoughtful, evidence-based care for aging patients.
+- Comprehensive coverage of geriatric physical therapy prepares students and clinicians to provide thoughtful, evidence-based care for aging patients.

 - Standard APTA terminology prepares students for terms they will hear in practice.